iman-zamani/Audio-Stream-App/README.md

 ## Usage
 1. **Grant Permissions:**
    - On the first launch, the app will request necessary permissions for recording audio.
-Please accept these to ensure the app functions properly.
+Please accept it to ensure the app functions properly.

 2. **Start Streaming:**
    - Tap and hold the 'Record' button to start streaming your voice.